-This is one of the series of articles that analyse John’s view of Jesus.
-In this article it is shown that, throughout John’s gospel, Jesus is subordinate to the Father.
-He received all things from the Father, including His ability to give life, to judge and to be honored.
-He prayed to the Father and referred to the Father as “My God.”
+This is one of the series of articles that analyze John’s view of Jesus.
+In this article, it is shown that, throughout John’s gospel, Jesus is subordinate to the Father.
+He received everything He has from the Father, including His ability to give life to the dead, to judge, and to be honored.
+He prayed to the Father and referred to the Father as His God.

-As the title “Son” already indicates, Jesus is subordinate to the Father not only after He became a human being, for before His birth the Father created all things “through” the Son and “sent” the Son into this world, giving Him what to say and do.
+The title “Son,” by itself already indicates that Jesus is subordinate to the Father; not only after He became a human being for, before His birth, the Father created all things “through” the Son and “sent” the Son into this world, giving Him what to say and do.
 Also, to be the Judge, after He returned to the Father, He received from the Father.